mhahnFr/LeakSanitizer/README.md

 > **Note** for Swift and Objective-C:
 > This sanitizer does not check for strong reference cycles.

+## Quickstart
+Use the LeakSanitizer to check for memory leaks as follows:
+1. Clone the repository: `git clone --recursive https://github.com/mhahnFr/LeakSanitizer.git`
+2. Build it: `cd LeakSanitizer && make`
+3. Link your code with: `-L<path/to/library> -llsan`

+More explanation can be found in the [wiki][7]; the detailed explanation follows below.

 ## Usage
 ### Installation
 Get started by either downloading a prebuilt version of this sanitizer [here][1].